dmotz/trystero/README.md

   - `trackerRedundancy` - **(optional, 🌊 BitTorrent only)** Integer specifying
     how many torrent trackers to connect to simultaneously in case some fail.
-    Defaults to 2, maximum of 3.
+    Defaults to 2.
 Passing a `trackerUrls` option will cause this option to be ignored as the entire list will be used.

   - `firebaseApp` - **(optional, 🔥 Firebase only)** You can pass an already initialized Firebase app instance instead of an `appId`.
 Normally Trystero